 Oil: Oil is more expensive than gas, but is a common alternative if your home is not on the National Grid.
 Your home will need a separate oil tank, and it will need to be delivered to your home regularly.

 Electric: Running your boiler with electricity is a practical option and will mean your boiler is quieter, however it is more expensive than gas.

-Benefits of a storage combi boiler
+What are the benefits of a storage combi boiler?

 When installing a boiler, it’s important to do your research to ensure the system will be the most beneficial to your lifestyle.
-If you are considering installing a storage boiler in your home, here are some of the main benefits:
+If you are considering installing a storage combi in your home, here are some of the main benefits:

 - Storage combi boilers are very energy efficient